 Be A Great Pet Parent By Taking Care Of Their Oral Health

 February is National Pet Oral Health Care Month, yes I know there is a month for everything, but I rather enjoy this as it helps me stay current on blog content.
 It also gives me an opportunity to share with you two great dental health care treats I recently received from Chewy.com – Merrick Brush Bones, for dogs, and Purina Pro Plan Dental Crunch Snacks, for cats.

-The Merrick Brush Bones are grain-free, and gluten-free.
-They freshen your pet’s breath plus whiten your pets teeth while they chew.
-Even better, the innovate shape and texture helps remove plaque and tarter build up on your pet’s teeth.
+The Merrick Brush Bones are grain-free and gluten-free.
+They freshen your pet’s breath plus whiten your pet’s teeth while they chew.
+Even better, the innovate shape and texture help remove plaque and tartar build-up on your pet’s teeth.

 The Merrick Brush Bones come in three various sizes for your pet’s needs.

 My cats went wild for the lobster and scallop flavor of the Purina Pro Plan Dental Crunch Snacks!
 Who could blame them?
 I love lobster and scallops too!